Business recovery planning

 Long-term stage

-Activities in the long-term stage include:
+Activities in the long-term stage of recovery include:

 • re-negotiating loans